A high-contrast composite with annular inclusions: Norm-resolvent asymptotics: Problem formulation

 \subsection{Passing from the full space to the unit cell}

 Let $Q' = [-\pi,\pi)^d$.
-As per the spectral theory of periodic differential operators (\textit{Floquet Theory}), it is common to begin the analysis of a $\mathbb{Z}^d$-periodic operator $T$ by applying a unitary transformation to $T$, giving us family of operators $T^{(\uptau)}$, $\uptau \in Q'$.
-There are two unitary transforms that we can choose from: \begin{enumerate} \item The \textit{Floquet transform}, which takes $u\in L^2(\mathbb{R}^d)$ to a function $ u_f(x,\chi)$ that is quasiperiodic in $x$ and periodic in $\uptau$.
-This gives rise to the differential operator $(\frac{1}{i}\nabla)^2$ on the unit cube $Q$ subjected to quasiperiodic BCs. \item The \textit{Gelfand transform}, which takes $u\in L^2(\mathbb{R}^d)$ to a function $u_g(x,\chi)$ that is periodic in $x$ and quasiperiodic in $\uptau$.
-This gives rise to the differential operator $(\frac{1}{i}\nabla + \uptau)^2$ on the unit cube $Q$ subjected to periodic BCs. \end{enumerate}
+It is customary in the study of periodic differential operators (\textit{Floquet Theory}, see e.g.~\cite[Section~XIII.16]{reed_simon4}) to begin the analysis of a $\mathbb{Z}^d$-periodic operator $T$ by applying the Gelfand transformation to $T$, giving us family of operators $T^{(\uptau)}$, $\uptau \in Q'$.

-We use the Gelfand transform, as it will be easier to deal with a varying action as opposed to a varying boundary condition.
 Let us now summarize the necessary elements from Floquet theory that will be of use here.

 First, it would be more convenient to introduce a scaled version of the Gelfand transform since $A_\varepsilon$ is $\eps \mathbb{Z}^d$-periodic rather than $\mathbb{Z}^d$-periodic: